CurtisColwell/openfe/docs/installation.rst

 Next create a ``conda`` environment containing the requirements from the specification in that directory::

-  $ mamba create -f environment.yml
+  $ mamba env create -f environment.yml

 Then activate the ``openfe`` environment with::